MoserMichael/python-obj-system/decorator.md

     def __init__(self, func):

         # copy the __name__, ___qualname_, __doc__, __module__, __module__, __annotations__ attributes of the function argument into CountCalls instance,
-        # the CountCalls instance also gets a __wrapped__ attribute, which points to the wrapped function supplied by the func constructor argument.
+        # the CountCalls instance also gets a __wrapped__ attribute, which points to the intercepted/wrapped function supplied by the func constructor argument.
         # as well as all entries in __dict__ of the wrapped function are copied into  __dict__ member of the CountCalls instance.
         # this is in order ot make the wrapper look the same as the wrapped function.
         functools.update_wrapper(self, func)

-        # the forwarded function is copied, so that __call__ will be able to forward the call.
+        # the forwarded function put into an instance membe, so that __call__ will be able to forward the call.
         self.func = func

-        # set the state variable, the number of calls, that is update upon each call.
+        # set the state variable, the number of calls.
+This counter is update upon each call.
         self.num_calls = 0

     # the __call__ function is called, when an instance of the CounCalls class is used as a function.